jaguapard/CalamityTweaks/README.md

 Fixed Draconic Elixir not giving 16 defense as stated on tooltip

+All Last Prism type weapons no longer stop firing after 60 seconds (they keep firing until you release)

+# Questionable changes
+This changes are still undecided

+Defeating Exo Mechs or Scal will now buff the other boss and affect it's drops.
+It is made to make equipment craftable after only one of them is defeated more useful.

 # Accessories
 All "raining X when hit" now deal 200% more damage.
 Additionaly, they will deal 1% more damage for every damage point you take (calculated before defense and DR).